kutruff/nimbit/README.md

 optionalString.unwrap() === stringSchema; // true
 ```

 NOTE: `unwrap()` is a shallow operation on a `union` as you can have nested unions.
-You can use `flatExcludeKind()` if you wish to remove a type from all nested unions.
+You can use `flatExcludeKinds()` if you wish to remove a type from all nested unions.

 ```ts
 const optionalString = string.opt().opt();